The Evidence

 | Mode | Free Roam (standalone, no cascade) |

-| Access | Pro only |
+| Access | Lite and Pro |

 | Exports | Copy, .docx (with field selection), save to library |